FortAwesome/fa-icon-chooser/readme.md

 1. Use a JavaScript framework integration.
     Currently, the only one available is for [React](packages/fa-icon-chooser-react).

+## License Restrictions for Emitted SVG Data

+As of version `0.8.0` of this package, the icon chooser's selection events may emit SVG data.

+The [Font Awesome Free license](https://fontawesome.com/license/free) permits any Free icons to be embedded in this way.

+The [Font Awesome Pro license](https://fontawesome.com/license) permits Pro icons to embedded by Pro license holders.

+SVG embedding is prohibited for [Font Awesome Pro Lite](https://fontawesome.com/support).

+When prohibited by the current user's license, the icon chooser will not emit SVG data in the `IconChooserResult` object.

 # Contributors

 The Font Awesome team: